 Grounds (including shared areas for flats)

 There were no particular restrictions.

-1 2 3 NI
+1) 2 3 NI

 H1 None noted.
 NII

-Garage IVI
+Garage INI

+l

-H2 There is a boiler room/ store.
+H2 There is a bin store and meter cupboard.
 No significant defects noted.

 Other U

 Н3 No significant defects noted.
-Some of the paving slabs are loose and co ould